suhanw/suhanw.github.io/data/drafts/using-msw-with-storybook-jest-dev.md

 In the browser, MSW works by registering a Service Worker responsible for request interception on the network level.

-If your application registers a Service Worker it must host and serve the worker script.
+If your application registers a Service Worker, it must host and serve the worker script.
 The library CLI provides you with the init command to quickly copy the `./mockServiceWorker.js` worker script into your application’s public directory.

 ```
 npx msw init PUBLIC_DIR --save